 For more information about parenting orders:

-If you want more information about adopting a step-child please contact one of the approved adoption agencies.
+If you want more information about adopting a step-child please contact Adoption Victoria by emailing email@example.com (External link).

 Adoption is usually associated with young children, but it is also possible for adults to be adopted.
 Often, this is to formalise an existing close relationship within the family.

 There are no adoption agencies involved in adult adoptions.
 An application is completed with supporting affidavits from the applicant and adult adoptee.
-See County Court Adoption and Parentage for more information.
+The County Court's page on Adoption and Parentage has more information (External link).

 Relative living overseas

 The process for considering the adoption of a relative who lives overseas is the same across Australia.
-See Intercountry relative child adoptions for more information.
+See Intercountry relative child adoptions (External link) for more information.